msalibian/RBF/README.md

 Robust backfitting
 ================
 Matias Salibian
-2016-11-05
+2018-02-17

 A robust backfitting algorithm
 ------------------------------

-This repository contains an `R` package implementing the robust back-fitting algorithm as proposed by Boente, Martinez and Salibian-Barrera in [this submitted manuscript](http://www.stat.ubc.ca/~matias/RBF.pdf).
+This repository contains an `R` package implementing the robust back-fitting algorithm as proposed by Boente, Martinez and Salibian-Barrera in

+> Boente G, Martínez A, Salibian-Barrera M. Robust estimators for additive models using backfitting.
+Journal of Nonparametric Statistics.
+Taylor & Francis; 2017;29:744-767.
+[DOI:10.1080/10485252.2017.1369077](https://doi.org/10.1080/10485252.2017.1369077)

 The package can be installed from within `R` by using